 Bailey told me, "For negative reviews, pay attention to their feedback and go beyond saying 'sorry' by explaining what can and will be done to solve their issues.
 It's acceptable to tell the customer that you might not have the solution in the moment, but it is key to share what steps are being made to reach a resolution as soon as possible."

-Bailey says it's equally important to think about how your response to a positive review can take that customer's appreciation to the next level.
+Bailey says it's equally important to consider how your response to a positive review can take that customer's appreciation to the next level.
 "For positive reviews, listen to what made their experience 'good' and find a way to make it 'great.'
 A thoughtful response that goes above and beyond to solve a customer's future needs can easily turn a 5-star review into a 6-star one."

 Consider how Bailey responded to this 5-star review.
 The reviewer notes that they're pleased with Aircall and appreciate how Aircall provides the option to include another tool in the program to access a client's file.
 In response, Bailey sent along an updated list of integrations for the reviewer to check out:

-It's important to consider how you might respond to your own positive and negative reviews to show you're listening and taking feedback seriously.
+Consider how you might respond to your own positive and negative reviews to show you're listening and taking feedback seriously.

 Reviews can be leveraged to improve your customer experience and satisfaction, so they should never be ignored.

 2. When responding to reviews, put yourself in the customer's shoes.

 Rich Ball, Senior Brand Marketing Manager at REVIEWS.io, told me a review is a great way to start a conversation with your customers.

 Ball says, "Many companies don't think to reply to positive reviews, but it's great to show potential customers that you care and build that relationship with them.
 Even a quick thank you message can go a long way!"

 "On the flip side," Ball adds, "we see many companies worry about negative reviews, but negative reviews are an opportunity to show how good your customer service is and that you're responsive to poor experiences."